Keyboard shortcuts

 Notes:

-• This affects all subsequent permission checks within the current task
+• This affects permission checks in subsequent operations called within this task

 • The change persists until the task completes or set_task_perms() is called again